San Diego Refugee Tutoring

 About

-San Diego Refugee Tutoring offers one-on-one tutoring, reading sessions, educational games, and enrichment activities such as field trips, bowling, and ice skating.
-The program also holds special events including a Thanksgiving Feast, holiday activities, and a Back to School Event, and it provides twice-weekly Zoom sessions during the pandemic.
-Families can also take part in parent training, parent council meetings, home visits, and parent workshops.
+San Diego Refugee Tutoring offers one-on-one tutoring, enrichment activities, mentorship, and reading sessions for students of refugee background.
+The program includes educational games, field trips, special events such as a Thanksgiving Feast, holiday activities, a Back to School Event, bowling, and ice skating.
+It also offers parent-focused activities such as parent training, parent council meetings, home visits, and parent workshops.

 • Ages: 3–18 years old